 The best way to find the “soft 404” error is to use Google Search Console or the Index Status report in Rank Math’s Analytics.

-In the Google Search Console, go to the Coverage section of Google Search Console and click on the Excluded tab.
+In the Google Search Console, go to the Pages section of Google Search Console and click on the Not indexed tab.

 Then, click on the “Soft 404” error status.

 This will show you a list of all the pages on your website that are returning soft 404 errors.

 In Rank Math analytics, go to the Index Status under Rank Math SEO → Analytics → Index Status tab.
 Under this tab, you’ll get the real data/status of your pages as well as their presence on Google.